Written by Pat Murphy, Former Tree Nursery Team Leader, WI-DNR

 Protect – As in gardening, weeds, critters, and disease threaten tree seedling survival.
 It’s wise to make periodic assessments and schedule maintenance activities.
 Appropriately timed herbicide spraying or mowing reduces weed competition and rodent nesting material.

 Consider planting today what lasts generations.
-Good luck!
+Get started with a visit from your local DNR forester!